zhangly811/linyingzhang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I’m a Ph.D. candidate in the [Department of Biomedical Informatics](https://www.dbmi.columbia.edu) at Columbia University, advised by Professor [George Hripcsak](http://people.dbmi.columbia.edu/hripcsak/) and [David Blei](http://www.cs.columbia.edu/~blei/).
+I am an assistant professor of Biostatistics at Washington University in St. Louis [Institute for Informatics, Data Science, & Biostatistics](https://i2db.wustl.edu).
 My research focuses on developing machine learning methods for causal inference with electronic health records.

-Before my PhD, I completed a master's degree at Harvard advised by Professor [Giovanni Parmigiani](https://scholar.harvard.edu/parmigiani) and a bachelor's degree at Boston University advised by Professor [Ulla Hansen](https://www.bu.edu/biology/people/profiles/ulla-hansen/).
-I also worked at Alnylam Pharmaceuticals Inc. as a research scientist in the drug discovery group.
+I completed my PhD in Biomedical Informatics at [Columbia University](https://www.dbmi.columbia.edu), advised by [George Hripcsak](http://people.dbmi.columbia.edu/hripcsak/) and [David Blei](http://www.cs.columbia.edu/~blei/).
+I had a master's degree in Computational Biology from [Harvard School of Public Health](https://www.hsph.harvard.edu) and a bachelor's degree from Boston University.

 Here is my [CV](https://linyingzhang.com/files/CV_linyingzhang.pdf).

-You can reach me at linying [dot] zhang [at] columbia [dot] edu or on [Twitter](https://twitter.com/Z_Linying).
+You can reach me at linyingz [at] wustl [dot] edu or on [Twitter](https://twitter.com/Z_Linying).

 Selected Publications & Preprints